 For economy, we refer to weighted digraphs as networks.
 Figure 21.1 shows a sample network, with standard representations.
-It is a simple matter to derive the basic ADT functions that we need to process networks from corresponding functions for the undirected representations that we considered in Section 20.1-we just keep one representation of each edge, precisely as we did when deriving digraph representations in Chapter 19 from the undirected graph representations or systems for which we need all types of graphs, it is a textbook exercise in software engineering to define a network ADT from which ADTs
+We have already developed an ADT interface with adjacency-matrix and adjacency-lists class implementations for networks in Section 20.1- we just pass true as a second parameter when we call the constructor so that the class keeps one representation of each edge, precisely as we did when deriving digraph representations in Chapter 19 from the undirected graph representations in Chapter 17 (see Programs 20.1 through 20.4).